 Narratives antagonistic towards ESG investing described elites using ESG as a power grab and "woke capitalism" corruption.
 Popular tweets in the U.S. Right-Wing group described ESG investing as a tool used by elites to engineer the Great Reset, a conspiracy theory that purports a global elite class is using social welfare policies to enact global authoritarianism.
-In a video, Jack Posobiec lays out alleged links between ESG and the Great Reset.
 Relatedly, some popular tweets in this group asserted that a social credit system related to carbon footprint would be instated, implying that such a system would be used for surveillance and control.
 Other accounts claim that "woke capitalism" will be used to deny those that don't believe in a "liberal agenda" basic necessities like electricity and water.

-While less frequent, other narratives shared familiar misinformation about the production of sustainable energy and the need for oil and gas.
+While less frequent, other narratives shared familiar misleading claims about the production of sustainable energy and the need for oil and gas.

 The three most engaged tweets including the phrase "ESG" during our data collection period were pro-oil, anti-renewable energy, and espoused anti-trans beliefs (see below).
-After these top three tweets, 20 of the 25 most engaged tweets from our collection period came from right-leaning, climate denial, and pro-oil actors, completely drowning out the environmentalist voices in the conversation.
+After these top three tweets, 20 of the 25 most engaged tweets from our collection period came from right-leaning, climate denial, and pro-oil actors, effectively drowning out the environmentalist voices in the conversation.